 For thicker leathers, it is advisable to use creams and wax products, which will provide a better layer of protection from the elements.
-The secret that I am about to reveal will come in handy for the parents shoes as well!
+The secret that I am about to reveal will come in handy for your own shoes swell.

-- Always make sure that the shoes to be waterproofed are clean, this will ensure that the product applied will be in direct contact with the shoe material and not on a layer of dirt or particles.
-This will allow you to get the full benefit of the product that you are using!
+- Always make sure that the shoes to be waterproof are clean, since this will guarantee that the product applied will be in direct contact with the shoe material and not on a layer of dirt or particles.
+This will allow you to get the full benefit of the product that you are using.

-- If the shoes have been waterproofed before, also make sure that you clean off the shoes before applying the new one to avoid buildup of waterproofing product.
+- If the shoes have been waterproofed before, make sure that you clean off the shoes before applying the new one to avoid buildup of the waterproofing product.

-- Follow the instructions exactly n the product you are about to use.
-This will help you understand the do’s and dont’s of the product such as the type of material to be applied, when to apply it, if it induces color change, and other valuable instructions!
+- Follow the instructions exactly on the product that you are about to use.
+This will help you understand the do’s and dont’s of the product such as the type of material to be applied, when to apply it, if it induces color change, and other valuable instructions.

-- If the shoes to be waterproofed have embellishments, don’t forget to cover these before waterproofing because these waterproofing products might damage them.
+- If the shoes to be waterproof have embellishments, don’t forget to cover these before waterproofing because these waterproofing products might damage them.

 - Canvas shoes are best waterproofed with beeswax.
-All you need to do is to cover your canvas shoes with beeswax and then use a blow dryer to work the beeswax into the shoes when you are done; that way your shoes will be completely waterproofed!
+All you need to do is to cover your canvas shoes with beeswax and then use a blow dryer to work the beeswax into the shoes when you are done; that way your kids’ shoes will be completely waterproof.

-I am assuming that if the color of the shoes is a major concern for you, you will be very careful not to scuff them anyway!
+I am assuming that if the color of your kids’ shoes is a major concern for you, you will be very careful not to scuff them anyway.
 If keeping the color of the shoes intact is your #1 GOAL, then try my number one recommendation and proven product that doesn’t change the color of the shoes:

-If your child likes to go for hiking adventures, I wrote a post where I describe the best hiking boots for children that are waterproofed!
-You can find the post here:
+If your child likes to go for hiking adventures, I wrote an article where I describe the best waterproof hiking boots for children.
+Go to the link below:

 Have you ever wondered why you should never let leather get wet?

-Here is the explanation: Water is no friend to leather, when leather gets wet, water forms a temporary bond with the oils lubricating the leather’s fiber and causes them to float away This leaves the leather drier and stiffer.
+Here is the explanation: Water is no friend to leather, when leather gets wet, water forms a temporary bond with the oils lubricating the leather’s fiber and causes them to float away.
+This leaves the leather drier and stiffer.
 Water can definitely ruin the appearance of fine leather since it can move some dyes, leaving spots, splotches and streaks when it finally evaporates.
-I know… you didn’t need to know all that, the good news are that an ounce of prevention can protect your leather shoes!

 Truly “waterproofing” leather means creating a barrier between the water and the shoes so water cannot get through from either direction.
 It is worthy to note that any treatment you apply to protect your leather shoes can be cleared away depending on the quality of the product, which means that periodic renewal may be necessary to prevent the water penetration.

 I provided you with a review of the best waterproof products for shoes.
-These are all products that I have tested before and I am familiar with the quality and what they can deliver!
-The best news is that you can use these products not only for your kids shoes, but for your own shoes as well!
+These are all products that I have tested before and I am familiar with the quality and what they can deliver.
+You can use these products not only for your kids’ shoes, but for your own shoes as well.